 [This article was last updated on February 5, 2020.
 If you think this article needs improvement or updating, please contact us by clicking the little icon at the bottom right of your browser!]

-(If you already have a Leanpub account and you would to upgrade your account to a Standard or a Pro account, please go here.)
+(If you already have a Leanpub account and you would to upgrade your account to a Standard or a Pro account, please go to your account Subscriptions page here.)

 Most of the features offered in our Standard and Pro plans are self-explanatory, but some do need to be set out in detail.
 This article should help you understand all the features in the different plans.

 When you create a Leanpub book, there are three "Book Themes" to choose from.
 You can switch back and forth between the themes as much as you like.

 The themes are named "Business", "Technical", and "Fiction", to reflect typical expectations for books in these genres.
 For example, books in the technical genre tend to have bigger page sizes than fiction books.
 Please note you can actually write any kind of book you want, using any theme you want!